-The following table presents the matching contributions made by the Company for the three months ended March 31, 2023 and 2022:
+The following table presents the matching contributions made by the Company for the three months ended March 31, 2024 and 2023:

-1 Three months ended March 31,
+Three months e ended March 31,

-(in thousands) 2023 2022
+(in thousands) 2024 2023

-401(k) matching contributions \$ 154 \$ 170
+401(k) matching contributions \$ 148 \$ 154

 Employment Agreements

 The Company has employment agreements with certain of its executive officers.
 These employment agreements have an initial term of four years, with automatic one year extensions unless notice of non-renewal is provided by either party.
 These agreements provide for initial annual base salaries and an annual performance bonus.
 If an executive officer's employment terminates under certain circumstances, the Company would be liable for any annual performance bonus awarded for the year prior to termination, to the extent unpaid, continued payments equal to 12 months of base salary, monthly reimbursement for 12 months of COBRA premiums, and under certain situations, a pro rata bonus for the year of termination.